houston88/houstyMEAN/README.md

 bower install
 ```

-To run, refer to the AngularJs Full Stack generator docs:
+### For more details refer to the AngularJs Full Stack generator docs:

 > https://github.com/DaftMonk/generator-angular-fullstack/

+## To Run

+To start in dev mode: `grunt serve`

+To start in production/minified mode: `grunt serve:dist`

+### To run as a daemon

+Install forever: `npm install forever`
+Start as daemon on port 80 (as root), have to build first with grunt: `./start.sh`
+Stop daemon: `./stop.sh`